fwv/kiko/README.md

 ##Landmark
 * 2016/09/13 I suddenly began to make kiko.
-* 2016/09/14 kiko has netty c/s and slf4j log4j(I found StackOverFlower is a wonderful place lol...)
+* 2016/09/14 kiko has netty c/s and slf4j log4j( I found StackOverFlower is a wonderful place!!! )